discordjs/guide/guide/popular-topics/webhooks.md

 ## Detecting webhook messages

 Bots receive webhook messages in a text channel normally.
 You can detect if the message was sent by a webhook by simply checking if the `Message.webhookID` is not `null`.
-In this example we return if the message was sent by a webhook.
+In this example, we return if the message was sent by a webhook.

 <!-- eslint-skip -->
 ```js